-Category Principle Key Activities Pages 01.
-02. SK Inc. upholds and protects international human rights.
-SK Inc. constituents do not infringe on human rights.
-Acquisition of human rights management system certification Establishment of a human rights management system and commitment Compliance with labor principles and legislation Strengthened human rights violation response/relief processes in line with the establishment of the Human Rights Management Committee and Relief Committee 99-102 Labor 04.
-05. SK Inc. upholds the freedom of association and the right to collective bargaining.
+Category Principle Key Activities Pages Human rights 01.
+02. Acquisition of human rights management system certification Establishment of a human rights management system and commitment Compliance with labor principles and legislation Strengthened human rights violation response/relief processes in line with the establishment of the Human Rights Management Committee and Relief Committee 99-102 Labor 03.
+04. 05.
+06. the right to collective bargaining.
 SK Inc. eliminates all forms of forced labor SK Inc. effectively deters and prohibits child labor.
-SK Inc. prohibits any discriminatory practice in employment and the workplace.
-Compliance with the Labor Standards Act Operation of the Management Council Operation of a fair performance management system Development of individual career paths for each employee to manage their experience and implementation of performance reviews 94-98 Environment 08.
-SK Inc. takes the preventive approach to the environmental issues.
+Compliance with the Labor Standards Act Operation of the Management Council Operation of a fair performance management system Development of individual career paths for each employee to manage their experience and implementation of performance reviews 94-98 Environment SK Inc. takes the preventive approach to the environmental issues.
 SK Inc. leads the way in taking more responsibility for the environment.
 SK Inc. supports the development and supply of eco-friendly technologies.
 Promotion of RE100, Net Zero 2040 Response to circular economy and expanding eco-friendly businesses Expanding eco-friendly investments and technology development Enhancing the Green business portfolio 14-16 35-38 64-68 Anti- corruption 10.
 SK Inc. strives to prohibit and deter all forms of corruption, including illicit gains and bribery.
 Establishment of ethical management/anti-corruption policies Operation of a dedicated body for ethical management and formation of a whistleblowing/consultation system Operation of an ethical management self-purification system Education on ethical management/anti-corruption 132-136